kvnn/OnboardBot/README.md

 - Support OpenAI (you'll need to modify `llm.py` to do this for now.
 Just remove the `base_url` property from `llm_chat_client_async` and change the default models to an OpenAI model.
 - Support duplicate key names in data classes (the LLM needs to understand they are unique, even with same key)
 - Decide: should `User` and `Goal` may need to be first-class models, and should prompt be different for definitions of data models versus class that inherit from them? there is a tricky truth here that we are defining pydantic models for LLM's understanding, when we are conditioned to write data models to make our code more meaningful.
-So, we may need utility classes (or first-class classes?) that support DataModels that are intended for the LLMs understanding.
+So, we may need utility classes (or first-class classes?) that support enabled_models that are intended for the LLMs understanding.